 Nova Scotia — Latin for “New Scotland” — juts into the Atlantic Ocean like a lobster claw on the eastern edge of Canada, shaped by centuries of fishing, farming, and the remarkable cultural heritage of its Mi’kmaq, Acadian, and Highland Scottish settlers.
-The coastline is extraordinary by any measure — over 7,500 kilometers of it, with rocky coves, long sandy beaches, working fishing wharves, and a succession of red and white striped lighthouses that seem to mark a route through maritime history.
+The coastline is extraordinary by any measure — over 7,500 kilometres of it, with rocky coves, long sandy beaches, working fishing wharves, and a succession of red and white striped lighthouses that seem to mark a route through maritime history.
 The seafood is some of the finest in North America.
-The Celtic music brought by Scottish Highland emigrants, arriving from the Clearances of the 18th and 19th centuries, is still vibrantly alive in fiddle sessions and ceilidhs throughout Cape Breton.
+The Celtic music brought by Scottish Highland emigrants, who arrived during the Clearances of the 18th and 19th centuries, still fills fiddle sessions and ceilidhs across Cape Breton.
 And the warmth of welcome that Nova Scotians extend to visitors is among the most genuine in Canada.
 This is a province worth slowing down in.

 Halifax: Where History and Energy Coexist

-Halifax is the capital and the most dynamic city in Atlantic Canada — a university town (five universities, including Dalhousie and King’s) with a vibrant waterfront, excellent food scene, and a history shaped by its role as the strategic naval and military center of British North America.
-The Halifax Citadel National Historic Site overlooks the harbor from its star-shaped earthwork fortification, with costumed interpreters recreating life in the 1869 British garrison and an excellent museum on the city’s military history.
-The Maritime Museum of the Atlantic is outstanding — with Titanic artifacts (Halifax sent out the cable ships that recovered victims from the ocean, and more Titanic dead are buried here than anywhere else), exhibits on the 1917 Halifax Explosion (the largest human-made non-nuclear explosion in history, killing 2,000 people and devastating the city’s North End), and a collection of small wooden boats that tells the history of Atlantic Canadian maritime culture.
-The waterfront boardwalk, anchored by the Historic Properties (19th-century stone and timber warehouses), is lined with excellent restaurants and casual bars.
-The North End of Halifax — the Hydrostone district, rebuilt after the 1917 explosion in its distinctive English garden suburb style — has the city’s best independent restaurants, bakeries, and cafés on Agricola Street and Gottingen Street.
+Halifax is the capital and the most dynamic city in Atlantic Canada — a university town (five universities, including Dalhousie and King’s) with a lively waterfront, a serious food scene, and a history shaped by its role as the strategic naval and military centre of British North America.
+The Halifax Citadel National Historic Site overlooks the harbour from its star-shaped earthwork fortification, with costumed interpreters recreating life in the 1869 British garrison and a well-curated museum on the city’s military history.
+The Maritime Museum of the Atlantic is the standout — holding Titanic artefacts (Halifax sent out the cable ships that recovered victims from the ocean, and more Titanic dead are buried here than anywhere else), exhibits on the 1917 Halifax Explosion (one of the largest human-made non-nuclear explosions in history, which killed roughly 2,000 people and devastated the city’s North End), and a collection of small wooden boats that traces the history of Atlantic Canadian maritime culture.
+The waterfront boardwalk, anchored by the Historic Properties (19th-century stone and timber warehouses), is lined with restaurants and casual bars.
+The North End of Halifax — the Hydrostone district, rebuilt after the 1917 explosion in its distinctive English garden suburb style — holds the city’s best independent restaurants, bakeries, and cafés along Agricola Street and Gottingen Street.

 The Cabot Trail: One of the World’s Great Drives

-The Cabot Trail on Cape Breton Island is consistently ranked as one of the most scenic drives in the world — a 298-kilometer loop around the rugged northern highlands of the island, with dramatic views of the Gulf of St Lawrence on the western side and the Atlantic on the east, spectacular fall foliage from mid-September through mid-October, and a Celtic culture so strong it expresses itself in Gaelic language classes, traditional square dances, and fiddle music sessions in village bars.
-The road is genuinely dramatic — climbing to over 400 meters above sea level on the western side, with steep switchbacks and sheer drops on the mountain stretches.
-The Cape Breton Highlands National Park in the center of the trail has excellent hiking: the Skyline Trail (9km return, wheelchair-accessible in parts) follows a cliff top above the Gulf of St Lawrence, with resident populations of moose and bald eagles and, in season, minke and pilot whales visible offshore.
-The Cabot Trail’s Celtic heartland centers on Inverness, Mabou, and Cheticamp — visit a local ceilidh (a traditional Gaelic social gathering with music and dancing) if one is happening during your visit.
+The Cabot Trail on Cape Breton Island is consistently ranked as one of the most scenic drives in the world — a 298-kilometre loop around the rugged northern highlands of the island, with dramatic views of the Gulf of St Lawrence on the western side and the Atlantic on the east, spectacular fall foliage from mid-September through mid-October, and a Celtic culture so strong it expresses itself in Gaelic language classes, traditional square dances, and fiddle music sessions in village bars.
+The road is genuinely dramatic — climbing to over 400 metres above sea level on the western side, with steep switchbacks and sheer drops on the mountain stretches.
+The Cape Breton Highlands National Park in the centre of the trail has first-rate hiking: the Skyline Trail (9km return, wheelchair-accessible in parts) follows a cliff top above the Gulf of St Lawrence, with resident populations of moose and bald eagles and, in season, minke and pilot whales visible offshore.
+The Cabot Trail’s Celtic heartland centres on Inverness, Mabou, and Chéticamp — visit a local ceilidh (a traditional Gaelic social gathering with music and dancing) if one is happening during your visit.

 The South Shore: Lunenburg, Mahone Bay, and the Lighthouse Route

 Nova Scotia’s South Shore, stretching from Halifax to Yarmouth, is a succession of fishing towns, sheltered coves, and long sandy beaches along the province’s Atlantic coast.
-Lunenburg, 100km southwest of Halifax, is one of the best-preserved colonial townscapes in North America — a UNESCO World Heritage Site with a working waterfront and blocks of brightly painted wooden buildings in the “Lunenburg style” (a distinctive architectural form with projecting dormers known as “Lunenburg bumps”).
-The waterfront is the home port of the Bluenose II, the replica of the famous racing and fishing schooner whose image appears on the Canadian dime.
-The Fisheries Museum of the Atlantic on the wharf tells the full story of Atlantic Canadian fishing culture, including the Grand Banks fishery and the devastating cod collapse of the 1990s.
-Mahone Bay, 25km northeast of Lunenburg, is perhaps the most photographed village in Nova Scotia — three 19th-century churches on the harbor front reflected in the calm water of the bay, surrounded by wooden houses and excellent artisan shops.
-Peggy’s Cove, 40km southwest of Halifax, has the most photographed lighthouse in Canada — a red-and-white octagonal lighthouse on a wave-swept granite headland, surrounded by a tiny fishing village.
+Lunenburg, 100 km southwest of Halifax, is one of the best-preserved colonial townscapes in North America — a UNESCO World Heritage Site (designated 1995) with a working waterfront and blocks of brightly painted wooden buildings in the “Lunenburg style” (a distinctive architectural form with projecting dormers known as “Lunenburg bumps”).
+The waterfront is the home port of the Bluenose II, the sailing replica of the famous racing and fishing schooner whose image appears on the Canadian dime.
+The Fisheries Museum of the Atlantic on the wharf tells the full story of Atlantic Canadian fishing culture, including the Grand Banks fishery and the devastating cod collapse of the early 1990s.
+Mahone Bay, about 10 km northeast of Lunenburg along the coast, is perhaps the most photographed village in Nova Scotia — three 19th-century churches on the harbour front reflected in the calm water of the bay, surrounded by wooden houses and excellent artisan shops.
+Peggy’s Cove, 40 km southwest of Halifax, has the most photographed lighthouse in Canada — a red-and-white octagonal lighthouse on a wave-swept granite headland, surrounded by a tiny fishing village.
 Arrive before 9am or after 5pm to see it without the tour buses.

 The Seafood: Why Nova Scotia is Worth the Trip

-Nova Scotia is one of the finest places in the world to eat seafood, and anyone visiting for the food alone would not be disappointed.
-Lobster is the province’s most valuable fishery — available fresh from June through December, at roadside lobster pounds where you select your lobster from the tank and eat it boiled with butter at a picnic table for under $30, or in upscale Halifax restaurants where it’s transformed into bisques, pasta, and chowders.
-The lobster roll — freshly picked lobster meat with a light dressing on a toasted roll — is as good here as anywhere in Atlantic Canada.
-Digby scallops deserve their own category: the scallop fishery based in Digby produces some of the finest sea scallops on earth, and a freshly seared Digby scallop with local butter is genuinely extraordinary.
-Clearwater Seafood (headquartered in Halifax) sources and ships cold-water shrimp, crab, sea urchin, and lobster from Atlantic Canada — their Halifax retail operation is excellent for a seafood picnic.
-Nova Scotia oysters — particularly those from the Bras d’Or Lakes in Cape Breton — are crisp, briny, and excellent.
+Few places in the world eat better off the sea than Nova Scotia, and anyone visiting for the food alone would leave happy.
+Lobster is the province’s most valuable fishery — available fresh in season at roadside lobster pounds where you pick your lobster from the tank and eat it boiled with butter at a picnic table for around C$25–C$35, or in upscale Halifax kitchens where it becomes bisques, pasta, and chowders.
+The lobster roll — freshly picked meat with a light dressing on a toasted bun — is as good here as anywhere in Atlantic Canada.
+Digby scallops deserve their own mention: the fishery based in Digby lands some of the sweetest sea scallops anywhere, and a freshly seared one with local butter needs nothing more.
+Clearwater Seafood (headquartered in Bedford, just outside Halifax) sources and ships cold-water shrimp, crab, sea urchin, and lobster from Atlantic Canada — its retail counter is ideal for assembling a seafood picnic.
+Nova Scotia oysters — particularly those from the Bras d’Or Lakes in Cape Breton — are crisp and briny.

 Getting There and Practical Information